How to Get a Business Loan… Without a Bank

 Alternative Lenders with Low-Interest Loans

-Companies like ForwardLine are helping small businesses secure financing – even if they are home-based.
+Companies like Lendio and ForwardLine are helping small businesses secure financing – even if they are home-based.
 They focus on a business’ credit card sales and longevity rather than assets or personal credit which is how they can fund more small businesses.

 ForwardLine is a direct lender, which basically means that they can also eliminate much of the fees and costs associated with traditional loans.